2023 Solar Incentives Guide for Coolbaugh, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 Curious how the ITC might apply to your specific situation?
-Get in touch with your local Coolbaugh solar panel installation expert to get more information.
+Contact your local Coolbaugh solar panel installer to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit applies to you is to talk with your local Coolbaugh solar panel company.
+Your local Coolbaugh solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives